 - Remove loose mulch in winter.

 - Clean up berries on the ground.
 Rotten or mummified berries on the ground can harbor pests and diseases.

 - Add a fresh layer of mulch before winter cold sets in.

 - Prune plants in winter or early spring just before growth begins.

-- Prune highbush blueberries removing wood that is more than four years old, stems that are drooping to the ground, or stem that crowd the center of the plant.
+- Prune highbush blueberries by removing wood that is more than four years old, stems that are drooping to the ground, or stems that crowd the center of the plant.

-- Prune rabbiteye cultivars similar to highbush varieties, but less severely.
+- Prune rabbiteye cultivars similar to highbush varieties, but less severe.

 - Prune lowbush varieties by cutting stems to the ground; bushes cut to the ground will not bear fruit in the same season.
 Alternate pruning lowbush varieties so that some plants are producing fruit each year.

 - Repel rabbits that will chew on stems in winter; sprinkle bonemeal or blood meal on the plants.
 Reapply repellant after rain.